 A.A.
-CORE R A.A.
 CORE REQUIREMENTS

-PROGRAM 14 Hours
+☑ PROGRAM REQUIREMENTS

 CE 280 Marriage and Family 3

-CE 310 Children's Ministry 3
+CE 310 3

 YM 400 Youth Ministry 3

 IOC 300 Organizational Communication 3

 YM 276 Youth Ministry A.A.
-Fieldwork 2
+Fieldwork

-TOTAL HOU RS: 60
+TOTAL HOURS:

 Additional requirement: First Aid and CPR certification (not offered for credit.)